Nicolasnull/XSEDE-Summer-2021/DeepLearningUdacityCource/README.md

-These examples were written while going through the Udacity course "Deep Learning With Pytorch" https://www.udacity.com/course/deep-learning-pytorch--ud188
+These examples were written while going through the Udacity course "Intro to Deep Learning with Pytorch" https://www.udacity.com/course/deep-learning-pytorch--ud188